drhsqlite/fossil-mirror/www/backup.md

 # Solutions

-The following script solves all of the above problems for the use case where you want a *complete* clone of the remote repository using nothing but the normal Fossil sync protocol.
+The following script solves all of the above problems for the use case where you want a *nearly-complete* clone of the remote repository using nothing but the normal Fossil sync protocol.
 It requires that you be logged into the remote as a user with Setup capability.